lynnewu/DnsClient.NET/README.md

 * Multiple DNS endpoints can be configured.
 DnsClient will use them in random or sequential order (configurable), with re-tries.
 * Configurable retry of queries
 * Optional audit trail of each response and exception
 * Configurable error handling.
-Throwing DNS errors, like `NotExistentDomain` is turned off by default
+Throwing DNS errors, like `NoneExistentDomain` is turned off by default
 * Optional Trace/Logging

 ### Supported resource records